prio-data/views_pipeline/documentation/pipeline_documentation.md

 # Future Developments

+## Modelling
+- Weighting models in the ensemble by some estimated weights
+- Calibration

+## Evaluation
+Decide on and implement online evaluation (offline and drift detection are implemented).

 ## Visualization
 Some additional ideas for visualization data: https://docs.wandb.ai/guides/app/features/custom-charts/walkthrough, and https://docs.wandb.ai/guides/track/log/plots.
 Malika thinks linear plots might be easier to just make as we usually do and log them into wandb but they have some interesting built in things as well.

+## Orchestration
+Create VIEWS Prefect account with login details that team knows.
+Currently, Sara and Xiaolong are running on personal accounts.

 # Glossary for Beginners